 - A single point of contact for victims and witnesses going to court

-- A full needs assessment for victims and witnesses with particular support needs, to ensure they are able to get to court and give their best evidence
+- A full needs-assessment for victims and witnesses with particular support needs, to ensure they are able to get to court and give their best evidence

 - A dedicated team of witness care officers to guide and support you through the criminal justice process, they will outline the benefits of using Special Measures and the Victim Personal Statement in court

-- Co-ordinate support and services
+- Co-ordination of support and services

 What do all Witness Care Units have to do?